dataspacepub/dataspace-www/README.md

 2. install Node modules: `npm install` and most likely `npm install postcss` and `npm install autoprefixer`

 Once that is done, type `hugo` and it should build everything automagically.
 Enjoy!

+Note: Node on Windows may have a problem resolving dependencies.
+We're not sure why.